Wednesday, 28 August 2024

 I decided to try to make another 10-Liner BASIC game for the next BASIC 10Liner Games Contest on Homputerium.
 It is loosely based on many computer simulation baseball games I've seen over the years, but more specifically, a game video I saw recently for the old 8-bit Japanese home computer the Sharp MZ-700:

-I've been thinking for some time that it would be simple to animate a pitcher batter interaction and the plotting of the movement of runners around the 4 bases of a simple diamond.
-I wasn't so sure it could all happen on the same screen though, until I say the MZ game.
+I've been thinking for some time that it would be simple to animate a pitcher batter interaction and the plotting of the movement of runners around the 4 bases of a diamond.
+I wasn't so sure whether it could all happen on the same screen though, until I saw the MZ game.
 That old 8-bit machine isn't all that more functional than an MC-10 in its screen resolution.
 I also really liked the simple dynamic of different zones in the outfield representing different possibilities for number of bases.
-The original had 1-4, with two zones for out mapped out along the back fence using numbers.
-I thought I could save some space by using the pixels of them semigraphics-4 mode of the MC-10, which gives me 1-64 units horizontally.
+The original had 1 to 4 base possibilities and two "out" zones mapped along the back fence.
+I thought I could save some space by using the pixels of the semigraphics-4 mode of the MC-10, which gives me 1-64 units horizontally.
 This is a lot better than the 1-40 units of the text "graphics" being used on the MZ game, and more than twice what I would have if I used the 1-32 horizontal text spaces of the regular MC-10 text screen.
 I just requires using solid colours instead of numbers.

 The MZ game doesn't actually recreate a baseball/softball game.
 There is something else going on about points for hits.
 I can't really tell.
 My son knows Japanese so maybe I'll try to locate the article for the type-in magazines with the game and see what he can make of it.
 But I thought I could recreate the rules of a simple softball match, which I remember from school, including grad school recreational teams I played on.
 The balls just track within the diamond.
 There are no out of bounds.
 This would be too complex for a 10-Liner.